ikron/oCelloscope/README.md

     ylab("Area")
 ```

-After calculating the growth rates you need to read a sample file into R, that contains infomration what kind of sample is in each well to do further analyses.
+After calculating the growth rates you need to read a sample file into R, that contains information what kind of sample is in each well to do further analyses.